TL;DR

 It is not yet clear how much of this growth is driven by new users versus existing subscribers switching tiers, or how the legal challenges regarding data privacy may impact future user expansion.

-Amazon Fire TV Stick 4K Max streaming device, with AI-powered Fire TV Search, supports Wi-Fi 6E, free & live TV without cable or satellite, find shows faster with Alexa+
+Amazon Fire TV Stick 4K Select (newest model), start streaming in 4K, AI-powered search, and free & live TV, find shows faster with Alexa+

-Amazon Fire TV Stick 4K Max streaming device, with AI-powered Fire TV Search, supports Wi-Fi 6E, free & live TV without cable or satellite, find shows faster with Alexa+
+Amazon Fire TV Stick 4K Select (newest model), start streaming in 4K, AI-powered search, and free & live TV, find shows faster with Alexa+

 As an affiliate, we earn on qualifying purchases.